syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 table[1, 0].AddParagraph().AppendText("Items with same price");

-//Add a nested table into the cell (second row, first cell).
+//Adds a nested table into the cell (second row, first cell).

 IWTable nestTable = table[1, 0].AddTable();

-//Create the specified number of rows & columns to nested table
+//Creates the specified number of rows and columns to nested table

 nestTable.ResetCells(3, 1);

-//Access the instance of the nested table cell (first row, first cell)
+//Accessess the instance of the nested table cell (first row, first cell)

 WTableCell nestedCell = nestTable.Rows[0].Cells[0];

-//Specify the width of the nested cell
+//Specifies the width of the nested cell

 nestedCell.Width = 200;

-//Add the content into nested cell
+//Adds the content into nested cell

 nestedCell.AddParagraph().AppendText("Apple");

-//Access the instance of the nested table cell (second row, first cell)
+//Accessess the instance of the nested table cell (second row, first cell)

 nestedCell = nestTable.Rows[1].Cells[0];

-//Specify the width of the nested cell
+//Specifies the width of the nested cell

 nestedCell.Width = 200;

-//Add the content into nested cell
+//Adds the content into nested cell

 nestedCell.AddParagraph().AppendText("Orange");

-//Access the instance of the nested table cell (third row, first cell)
+//Accessess the instance of the nested table cell (third row, first cell)

 nestedCell = nestTable.Rows[2].Cells[0];

-//Specify the width of the nested cell
+//Specifies the width of the nested cell

 nestedCell.Width = 200;

-//Add the content into nested cell
+//Adds the content into nested cell

 nestedCell.AddParagraph().AppendText("Mango");

-//Access the instance of the cell (second row, second cell)
+//Accessess the instance of the cell (second row, second cell)

 nestedCell = table.Rows[1].Cells[1];